 Abstract

 Stochastic processes such as genetic drift may hinder adaptation, but the effect of such stochasticity on evolution via its effect on ecological dynamics is poorly understood.
 Here we evaluate patterns of adaptation in a population subject to variation in demographic stochasticity.
 We show that stochasticity can alter population dynamics and lead to evolutionary outcomes that are not predicted by classic eco-evolutionary modeling approaches.
-We also show, however, that these outcomes are governed by transient evolutionary attractors (TEAs) – these are fitness lifetime reproductive success when the ecological system is not at equilibrium.
+We also show, however, that these outcomes are governed by transient evolutionary attractors (TEAs) – these are maxima in lifetime reproductive success when the ecological system is not at equilibrium.
 These TEAs alter the path of evolution but are not visible through the equilibrium lens that underlies much evolutionary theory.
 We further show that trait-independent culling can redirect evolution away from expected evolutionary equilibria and toward these TEAs.
 Our results reveal that considering population processes during transient periods can greatly improve our understanding of the path and pace of evolution.

 Introduction